Map reproduced with the permission of the National Library of Scotland

 writing about mental health

 I'm a freelance writer based in Edinburgh, Scotland.
-I was twice sectioned under the Mental Health (Scotland) Act 1984, spending time in the Royal Edinburgh Hospital (referred to as a lunatic asylum in the 19th century map above.)
-I was diagnosed with bipolar disorder.
-During recovery I rediscovered my love of creative writing (I'd previously had several short stories published, and written lyrics for my band.)
+In my 20s I was sectioned under the Mental Health (Scotland) Act 1984, spending time in the Royal Edinburgh Hospital (referred to as a lunatic asylum in the 19th century map above).
+During recovery I rediscovered my love of creative writing - I'd previously had fiction published and written lyrics for my post-punk band, 4 Minute Warning.

-BrainBomb has been rewritten as a biography, complete with actual medical notes.
-It describes how a quiet but bright and sociable lad from Edinburgh, whose band was featured on Radio 1, ended up in a straightjacket in an ambulance heading for a locked ward in a psychiatric hospital.
+BrainBomb - Growing up Bipolar is a biography describing how a quiet but bright and sociable lad from Edinburgh, whose band, Little Big Dig, was featured on BBC Radio 1, ended up in a straightjacket in an ambulance heading for a locked ward in a psychiatric hospital.
 Disturbing but also humorous and life-affirming, BrainBomb is due to be published this summer.

-Irvine Welsh, bestselling author of cult classic Trainspotting.
+Irvine Welsh, bestselling author of cult novel Trainspotting.

 BrainBomb is a welcome new addition to the growing library of mental health books.
 Well-written and intensely personal, it takes you right into the bipolar mind.